Main navigation

 Evaluation of this criterion is based on the submitted:

-Work samples should represent the quality or type of work the artist/company will have presented during your engagement and should be no more than three years old.
+Work samples should represent the quality or type of work the artist/company will have presented during your engagement and preferably be no more than three years old.
 For audio/video samples, include instructions identifying the particular selection to be played.
 For video samples, we encourage applicants to submit a continuous work sample for the artist that is at least 3-5 minutes in length, but not to exceed 10 minutes.
 If the sample is part of a larger publication/book, please mark the passage/section to review.

-Describe the artistic excellence of the artist included in project.
+Describe the artistic excellence of the artist included in the project.
 Specifically include information about the artist's impact or influence on the artform (local, regional, and/or nationally), the artist's contributions to the artform, and/or if the artist or artistic expression is demonstrative of a historically underrepresented community.

 (Maximum 5,000 characters including spaces, approximately 1 page)